Hale Ma’alahi

 Ohia columns, ipe decking, and carved koa slabs are steeped in tradition, displaying the finely honed skills of local artisans.
 Materials patina over time, creating unexpected beauty through their organically weathered gleam.

-The interior’s dense cedar ceiling dampens the torrent of tropical rainstorms, but the views welcomed through its windows mean there’s no denying the climate’s ever-changing mood.
+The interior’s dense cedar ceiling dampens the torrent of tropical rainstorms, but views welcomed through the windows mean there’s no denying the climate’s ever-changing mood.

 “It’s not my intention to create a new vernacular here—it happens naturally, referentially, and if whatever I do catches on, so be it.”